itsymbal/op-boilerplate/README.md

 1. Presenters keep state.
 When a View gets recreated upon configuration change it inherits the presenter from the previous View.
 Presenter updates View state to that of the previously existing View.
 For example, if a View sends an async request, and a new View is created, the request is not re-sent.
 The new View gets the callback when the async request returns.
 If the async request has returned in one view, and new veiew is created, new view gets the data delivered to it immediately
 1. Presenters are injected into Views using Dagger 2.
 That makes it easy to inject mock Presenters into Views, and mock dependencies into Presenters.
 1. Code is fully tested and comes with a test suite setup.
 Presenters are tested using plain jUnit tests.
 Views are tested using Robolectric.

+### Crashlytics integration

+Add your Fabric keys to app/fabric.properties.
+They are necessary to log to Crashlytics in Prod build.

 # Project integrates the following libraries:
 1. Dagger 2 dependency injection